 - Large-sized pontoons have a minimum length of 23 feet that can go up to a maximum of 28 feet.

-The layout of a pontoon boat varies from company to company, so does its passenger seating capacity.
+The layout of a pontoon boat varies from company to company, and so does its passenger seating capacity.
 Here’s what we see in general:

 - Eight people can easily fit in a small pontoon boat